VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Migration to generics {#cpp_migration_to_generics}

-I don't believe that migration have ever been an issue in C++.
-Templates don't break existing code.
-And in C++ even now*(year 2019)* many projects are written without usage of any library.
-For some reason C++ developers like to implement everything by themselves.
+*I haven't found any info regarding migration to templates, so it's just my assumptions which is based on logic.*

+Templates as a language feature doesn't break existing code, if you recompile your code using compiler which supports templates it should work.
+The main issue for migration is how to migrate libraries so that it would work with new and old compilers.
+Happily in old good times developers weren't so good at reusing code.
-Anyway first release of STL(Standard Template Library) where generic code was required happend in 1992, and library code is based on templates.
+First release of STL(Standard Template Library) where generic code was necessary happened in 1992, and library code based on templates.
+So I think that migration wasn't ever considered as a problem.

 #### Advantages {#cpp_templates_advantages}